-As of this writing, the Motorola Moto G6 Plus still sits right in the middle of our list of the best smartphones in the world, hanging tough amidst some might fine (and significantly more expensive) flagship phones.
+As of this writing, the Motorola Moto G6 Plus still sits right in the middle of our list of the best smartphones in the world, hanging tough amidst some mighty fine (and significantly more expensive) flagship phones.
 It's a brilliant budget option.

 Motorola has done a pretty good job of catching up with flagship trends with recent Moto G models, and that's immediately apparent with the Moto G7 Plus.
 It has the same kind of small, teardrop-style notch as the OnePlus 6T and other top phones, looking like a much pricier handset at a glance.